OasisDigital/angular-aot-es2015-rollup/README.md

 ## Limitation and future improvements

-These results are good, but there are better results readily obtainable once all of the necessary tooling is in place.
-Specifically, for best results it is necessary for the steps all the way through the module bundling, tree shaking, and minification to understand the data types.
+I expect an ongoing strong trend toward lazy loading in the Angular developer community.
+Unfortunately, Rollup does not currently support code splitting and therefore cannot produce a set of bundles for lazy loading but only a single bundle for upfront loading.
+Therefore Rollup seems suitable for Angular libraries, and for small Angular applications but not for large applications.

-As I understand, there are efforts well under way primarily at Google to put the necessary type wiring in place so that the Google Closure Compiler can be used for this.
+There are efforts well under way primarily at Google to use Google Closure Compiler for ES2015-to-ES5, bundling, tree shaking, minification, all with one tool.
+This produces smaller results, and should eventually support code splitting for lazy loading.

 To follow those efforts: